SparkPost/support-docs/content/momentum/4/config/mta-sts/mta-sts-policy-store.md

 ## Description

-Momentum stores MTA-STS policy for a domain in file on disk, and accesses the HTTPS endpoint to refresh the policy once every 24 hours.
+Momentum stores MTA-STS policy for a domain in a file on disk, and accesses the HTTPS endpoint to refresh the policy once every 24 hours.
 This config option specifies the directory where the policies are stored on the disk.